 This is because nesting behavior is also tied to the circadian rhythm and the first phase of rest, NREM according to a study conducted at the Imperial College of London.
 The study suggests that as our body cools, we seek out warmth and engage in nesting to prepare for rest.
 This causes our body to cool more in response to the warmth of blankets or sleeping partners, which guides us into NREM periods.
 When our body fails to cool in response to nesting behavior or the correct time for rest, you may experience insomnia.

-However, this isn’t the only time of day when our bodies purposefully regulate temperature, throughout a twenty-four-hour cycle, body temperature will fluctuate a few degrees from the “normal” 98.6°F. Rising a few degrees into the afternoon, and then dropping a few degrees gradually until just before you wake up, thermoregulation can help manage alert and drowsy states, according to the National Sleep Foundation, waking you up as temps rise, and making you sleepy as they drop.
+However, this isn’t the only time of day when our bodies purposefully regulate temperature, throughout a twenty-four-hour cycle, body temperature will fluctuate a few degrees from the “normal” 98.6°F. Rising a few degrees into the afternoon, and then dropping a few degrees gradually until just before you wake up, thermoregulation can help manage alert and drowsy states, according to Swiss scientists, waking you up as temps rise, and making you sleepy as they drop.

 Thermoregulation isn’t just about getting to sleep, however.
 The Imperial College study found that the neurons in the brain that work on the onset of NREM periods are the same neurons that facilitate body cooling.
 This partially explains why these functions tend to happen at the same time, and sheds light on why REM and wakeful periods are accompanied by less regulation of brain temperature than NREM.